Skills

 After

-Part D'
+Section D'

 The problem was an inconsistent and inaccessible color system that made navigation confusing and increased cognitive load for users.